-- Find ways to experience pleasure / fun: this is actually my favorite strategy, which is why I list it first.
+- Find ways to experience pleasure / fun: This is actually my favorite strategy, which is why I list it first.
 An example of a safe way to do this while driving (or rather sitting in a parking lot that should be a highway) is to put on some awesome music.
 I prefer the up-beat, old-school, belt-it-out variety, but you may prefer more relaxing, new-age, meditative tunes, or listening to that book you’d never have time to sit down and really read.

-- Create a mental gratitude list: we often read that listing things we’re grateful for can help improve our mood and improve our relationships, among other benefits.
+- Create a mental gratitude list: We often read that listing things we’re grateful for can help improve our mood and improve our relationships, among other benefits.
 But taking time to do this in a journal (at least for me) rarely happens.
 So, why not use the time in traffic to start listing off all the things you’re grateful for?
 You can start with your current day, or look to your past, or even run through your intended future plans.
 Or you can think about people, places, or things.
 For more ideas, check out 60 Things to Be Grateful For in Life.

-We tend to think of being “stuck” in traffic as negative, but each of the above strategies ask for a shift in our perspective.
-More specifically, traffic gives us time to enjoy and engage in practices for stress reduction.
+We tend to think of being “stuck” in traffic as negative, but each of the above strategies ask for a shift in your perspective.
+More specifically, traffic gives you time to enjoy and engage in practices for stress reduction.
 Since most of us find it difficult to include time for self-care as part of our typical day, traffic offers this to us.
 (Think of it this way: it’s like when you’re run down because you’re doing too much, and then you get sick.
 Your body actually forces you to rest and slow down.)
 So, if we re-frame the time we spend behind the wheel, traffic is actually a gift!

 How can YOU make your experience of being in traffic a gift today?
 If you have another idea to share, please let me know.
 We can use all the help we can get. 🙂